Malnutrition crisis reaches catastrophic levels as famine declared in parts of Gaza

 How is aid getting into Gaza?

-With more than 1.5 million people in Gaza at risk of famine, safe and unimpeded humanitarian aid access is desperately needed.
+With 470,000 people facing starvation and an IPC-backed famine declared in parts of Gaza, unimpeded humanitarian aid access is desperately needed.
 But how will it get delivered?